Dennis Yao: Federal Trade Commission (FTC)

 While serving as an associate professor at the Wharton's department of public policy and management, Yao was chosen by President George H. W. Bush to replace Andrew Strenio on the Federal Trade Commission (FTC).
 Yao was the third career economist to serve on the FTC, an agency generally composed of attorneys, after James C. Miller III and George W. Douglas.

 During his tenure on the FTC, Yao was among the members favorable to bringing action against Microsoft, which at the time was the subject of antitrust scrutiny.
 During a meeting between members of the FTC and Microsoft corporate leadership, the "soft-spoken" Yao reportedly upset Bill Gates by "float[ing] a line of hypothetical questions suggesting possible curbs on Microsoft’s growing monopoly power".
 As a result:"Gates was vexed.
 "He started by calling Yao’s ideas socialistic," recalls a source familiar with the July 15 meeting, "and as he got angrier and angrier and louder and louder, he got into calling them Communistic."Following the inauguration of Bill Clinton as President of the United States in 1993, Yao was briefly considered for the role of FTC Chair.
 However, after serving three years of a seven-year term, Yao chose to resign from the FTC on September 1, 1994, in order to return to teaching at the University of Pennsylvania.
 In 1994, he was replaced as a member of the FTC by Christine Varney.

 Career post-FTC

 Yao currently serves as a Professor of Business Administration at Harvard Business School.
-In 2018, he was a contributor to Dan Koh's congressional candidacy in Massachusetts's 3rd district.
+In 2018, he was a contributor to Daniel Koh's congressional candidacy in Massachusetts's 3rd district.